lrug/lrug.org/source/meetings/2016/february/index.html.md

   > Getting set up and used to using Docker for our local development
   > environment in minutes.

+* [Melinda Seckington](https://www.missgeeky.com) - "Imposter Syndrome: How we act and work together"

+  > Often when we talk about imposter syndrome in developers, we look at what
+  > the individual can do to stop it from happening.
+In this talk, I'll look
+  > at what we can do as a team.

 * [Peter Saxton](https://twitter.com/crowdhailer) - "Building with domain concepts."

   > All useful software is applied to a particular problem domain.
 This talk